RELIGIOUS EDUCATION & COLLECTIVE WORSHIP

 Assessment of Religious Education

 Assessment comes from the Latin word ‘assidere’, meaning ‘to sit beside’.
 What a privilege it is to be able to 'sit beside’ our pupils and to help them develop holistically; to prepare them for life in modern Britain; to give them the opportunity to engage with religious material, to interrogate it and to formulate their own opinions.
-Understanding develops over time and our assessment steps follow the child throughout their time in KS1, building on prior experiences and nurturing their religious literacy.
-We foster respect and openness which enables our pupils to comment and reflect on the materials they encounter whilst being rooted proudly in our Christian heritage where we can truly say we are “Feeding body, mind and soul.”
+Understanding develops over time and our progressive curriculum follows the child throughout their time from nursery to the end of KS1, building on prior experiences and nurturing their religious literacy.
+We foster respect and openness which enables our pupils to comment and reflect on the materials they encounter whilst being rooted proudly in our Christian heritage where we can truly say we are “feeding body, mind and soul.”

 Collective worship plays a central role in our school; it models our Christian ethos, vision and values and proclaims our Church school identity.
 Arrangements for collective worship in a church school are the responsibility of the foundation governors in consultation with the Head Teacher.
 Worship is collective in that it involves meeting, exploring, questioning and responding to others and, for some, to God.
 At Boyne Hill we share an act of invitational collective worship every day which offers all pupils and adults the opportunity to encounter faith.
 It is always welcoming, inclusive and embraces the principles of Christian hospitality.
 We recognise that many pupils and staff in our school come from homes of different faith backgrounds as well as of no faith background so flexibility in our provision of collective worship enables all pupils and adults to benefit without compromising their own personal beliefs.
 Pupils are given the opportunity to think and ask questions, to participate or to stand back and consider.
 Our approach seeks to meet the needs of all, wherever they may be on their journey of faith and belief.